oslabs-beta/saamsa/README.md

 We have created a demo testing app for you to understand how Saamsa works with an application that :

 - Uses Kafka as its message broker
-- Creates Consumers that read data upon button click
+- Creates consumers that read data upon button click
-- Created Producers that produce massive amounts of data upon button click
+- Created producers that produce massive amounts of data upon button click

-To use our Demo app, all you have to do is :
+To use our Demo app, all you have to do is:

 ### Remotely